ansible-lockdown/Windows-2016-CIS-Audit/README.md

 **This is a BETA release.**

 ***Version 1.3 is available but not showing as latest release this is based on version 1.2.
-Recent updates to the remediation repo have now outdated this audit.***
+Recent updates to the remediation repo have now caused this audit to be outdated.***

 ### How it works